voidspace/voidspace.github.io/webtesting-and-scraping.md

 follow-on course form [Practical Python](/practical-python) or [Beginning Python](/beginning-python).

+I've been building web applications commercially for four years, and working with web apis interating with sites via selenium for even longer that that.
 The techniques on this course will teach you to make and fetch API requests for API testing, using selenium to interact with a website as a user and extract all the useful information from this, even from Javascript generated sites, using ``BeautifulSoup``.

 * [Webtesting Tools and Techniques](mailto:michael@python.org)